PradeepYadav-ux/PradeepYadav-ux/README.md

 - ⚡ Goal's: Want to be a Young Entrepreneur in Tech Industry

 HI There..
-I'm Pradeep a first-year engineering student eager to dive deep into the world of technology.
+I'm Pradeep a engineering student eager to dive deep into the world of technology.
 This GitHub repository serves as a showcase of my projects, experiments, and learning journey.
 (●'◡'●)